any-docs/css/content/guides/box_alignment/overview/index.md

 #### CSS grid layout alignment example

 In this grid layout example, there is extra space in the grid container after laying out the fixed-width tracks on the inline (main) axis.
-This space is distributed using {{cssxref("justify-content")}}.
-On the block (cross) axis, the alignment of the items inside their grid areas is controlled with {{cssxref("align-items")}}.
-The first item overrides the `align-items` value set on the group by setting {{cssxref("align-self")}} to `center`.
+This space is distributed using `justify-content`.
+On the block (cross) axis, the alignment of the items inside their grid areas is controlled with `align-items`.
+The first item overrides the `align-items` value set on the group by setting `align-self` to `center`.

 ```html live-sample___grid-align-items
 <div class="box">